telerik/justmock-docs/introduction.md

 # Welcome to Telerik JustMock

-**Telerik JustMock** is a .NET mocking framework that helps you write fast, focused unit tests by isolating your code from its dependencies — databases, web services, and third-party libraries.
+Telerik JustMock is an easy to use mocking tool designed to help you create better unit tests, faster than ever.
+JustMock makes it easier for you to create mock objects and set expectations independently of external dependencies like databases, web service calls, or proprietary code.

 JustMock follows the [Arrange/Act/Assert (AAA)]({%slug justmock/basic-usage/arrange-act-assert%}) pattern.
 You **arrange** mock behavior with `Mock.Arrange`, **act** by calling your production code, and **assert** results with `Mock.Assert` or your preferred assertion library.
 The same pattern works whether you mock an interface, a virtual method, or a static type.

+To read more please visit the [Telerik JustMock](https://www.telerik.com/products/mocking.aspx) product overview page.

 JustMock is available in two editions: